Cash protege Coco moves into fourth round at Wimbledon

 "I think there is some very solid depth (in the women's game) of players that can make an impact against a top player," she said.
 "I'm an example of that myself."

-(Reporting by Toby Davis; editing by Clare Lovell and Martyn Herman)
+Reporting by Toby Davis; editing by Clare Lovell and Martyn Herman